People's United Democratic Movement: History

 In May 2010, Sipho Jele, a PUDEMO member, was arrested for wearing a PUDEMO t-shirt, and later died in police custody.

 The Bhunya home of Alex LaNgwenya, a leader of PUDEMO's youth wing, the Swaziland Youth Congress (SWAYOCO), was destroyed in a bombing attack in 2010.
 "The Suppression of Terrorism Act of 2008 was enacted soon after the incident, and PUDEMO and SWAYOCO were banned as terrorist organizations.
 Several members of PUDEMO and SWAYOCO were alleged to have carried out a bombing campaign and detained."

 PUDEMO's Deputy-President Sikhumbuzo Phakathi said the 2010 Swaziland Democracy Campaign "was launched in South Africa because in Swaziland all political activity is banned," adding:

 From 2010 to 2011, attempts to add the history of PUDEMO to Eswatini's high school curriculum failed.

 In 2012, the Umbane People's Liberation Army participant Amos Mbedzi of South Africa was sentenced to "85 years in prison for high treason and terrorism" for his part in the 2008 bombing at Lozitha bridge.

 Also in 2012, Princess Sikhanyiso Dlamini held a political debate with PUDEMO over Twitter, while her father, King Mswati III, continued his refusal to negotiate with PUDEMO on the grounds that they were terrorists.

 PUDEMO was admitted into the Socialist International as a consultative member at the SI's spring congress on 4–5 February 2013.

 In 2014, PUDEMO President Mario Masuku and Swaziland Youth Congress leader Maxwell Dlamini were arrested during Labour Day celebrations.

 In April 2014 PUDEMO General Secretary Mlungisi Makhanya was arrested for wearing a party t-shirt, and released on bail.
 Makhanya was wearing the t-shirt to protest the incarceration of journalist Bheki Makhubu and human rights lawyer Thulani Maseko.
 According to IFEX, Maseko is alleged to have said: "MJ Dlamini and Jack Govender died for the liberation of this country.
 One day the Lozitha bridge will be called MJ and Govender bridge."

-On 23 January 2023 Thulani Maseko, a human rights lawyer and member of the party was assassinated.
+On 23 January 2023 Thulani Maseko, a human rights lawyer and former secretary general of the party was assassinated.